 There is a chance it may affect your car insurance should the law be implemented, as drivers have to declare how they park their vehicle overnight.

-Jesse Norman, the transport minister, told The Times: “The Department for Transport has been considering the traffic regulation order process.
+Transport minister Jesse Norman, told The Times: “The Department for Transport has been considering the traffic regulation order process.

 “However, the department is now undertaking a broader piece of work to gather evidence on the issue of pavement parking.
 We expect to be able to draw conclusions later this year.”